Penny Black: In popular culture

 Considered a British cultural icon, the Penny Black design featured in the innovations section of the series B British passport issued in 2015.
 Also in 2015, the search engine Google marked the 175th anniversary of the postage stamp with a Google doodle of the Penny Black.

-The boardgames Penny Black features the stamp.
+The boardgame Penny Black features the stamp.
 A small number of Penny Black stamps are available for the player to earn.
 Players are able to score points if stamps of the same colour are surrounding the Penny Black.

+The development of the Penny Black is depicted in Daisy Goodwin's Victoria, Season 1 Episode 3.

+The Penny Black plays a prominent role in the novel, The Sweetness at the Bottom of the Pie, by Alan Bradley.